colemanrob/knowledgebase/rob_vault/$start_here.md

 This is where i'll _start_

+- Data Science
-- R programming
+	- R Programming
+	- Causal Inference
+- Economics
 	- Active Labour Market Policy
-- Data science
-- Economic Theory & Methods
+	- Methods and Evaluation
+- Ideas and Inspiration